Home

 Moral Dilemma

-Bateman treats morality as an aesthetic inconvenience and asks which option preserves superiority, secrecy, or sensation.
+Bateman treats morality as an aesthetic inconvenience and asks which option preserves superiority, secrecy

 Under Threat